Peter537/Soft1-DB-OLA3/README.md

 In Partitioning, if our partitioning key are changing a lot, it can be difficult to maintain it correctly, but if they stay the same (for instance regions like Region Hovedstaden), then it can be a good idea to use partitioning.

 We are using PostgreSQL, and from what we have seen, the main differences between MySQL and PostgreSQL is the syntax.
+One thing thats is important to note is that when using indexes in PostgreSQL you have to use `SET enable_seqscan = OFF;` in order to use the indexes, since PostgreSQL uses sequential scans by default.